Realization of the Tellegen Effect in Resonant Optical Metasurfaces: Results

 We select the Tellegen meta-atom as a nanoscale cone-shaped scatterer, shown in the inset of Fig.~\ref{fig1}(a).
 The upper part of the nanocone is cobalt, with a height \( h_{\rm Co} = 119 \)~nm and a base diameter \( D_{\rm Co} = 76 \)~nm.
 The lower part is amorphous silicon, with a height \( h_{\rm Si} = 20 \)~nm and a base diameter \( D_{\rm Si} = 89 \)~nm.
 This geometry has an apex angle of approximately \( 35^\circ \), enabling straightforward fabrication via bottom-up hole-mask colloidal lithography (HCL).
 Cobalt possesses one of the largest magneto-optical parameters in the visible spectrum~\cite{vanengen_magnetic_1983}.
 The optimal base diameter of the cobalt part, \( D_{\rm Co} \), was determined by fabricating test metasurfaces consisting of cobalt-only nanocones to achieve a configuration closest to the ideal single-domain state (see Supplementary Section~1) that arises due to the strong shape anisotropy~\cite{coey_magnetism_2010-1} and remains unaffected by the addition of the silicon.
 That is, the cobalt part can sustain strong vertical remanent magnetization close to the saturation magnetization \( M_{\rm s}\) in the absence of an external magnetic field.
 The optimal height of the silicon part was determined by full-wave simulations to induce a magnetic-type Mie resonance~\cite{Nat.Commun.Safaei2024}, thereby enhancing the Tellegen response of the meta-atom (see Supplementary Section~2).
 The magnetic field distribution of this resonant mode inside the nanocone is depicted in the inset of Fig.~\ref{fig1}(a) at a free-space wavelength of 830~nm.
 Here, the excitation consists of a standing wave with an $x$-polarized electric field antinode located at the center of the meta-atom.
-This field alone induces an $x$-oriented magnetic dipole moment $\_m$ inside the nanocone -- a distinctive signature of the Tellegen effect~\cite{asadchy_bianisotropic_2018}.
+This field alone induces an $x$-oriented magnetic dipole moment $\mathbf{m}$ inside the nanocone.
+This behavior is a direct manifestation of the Tellegen effect~\cite{asadchy_bianisotropic_2018}.
+Although the chiral magnetoelectric effect could similarly give rise to a magnetic dipole excitation, it vanishes due to the symmetry of the nanocone, as discussed below.

 The nanocone possesses the magnetic point group \( C_{\infty v} (C_{\infty}) \), indicating that it can support only gyroelectric, gyromagnetic, reciprocal bianisotropic (omega coupling), and nonreciprocal (diagonal) Tellegen effects.
 Here, we refer to gyroelectric and gyromagnetic effects as those responsible for Kerr and Faraday rotation in materials with off-diagonal permittivity and permeability tensors, respectively.
 Notably, the symmetry of the meta-atom inherently prohibits any chirality.
 A detailed analysis of the electromagnetic material tensors corresponding to this point group can be found in~\cite{Nat.Commun.Safaei2024}.
 It is important to highlight that the chosen meta-atom exhibits both parity and reciprocity breaking, leading to the emergence of the Tellegen effect even in the absence of silicon Mie resonator part.
 However, adding it results in a two-fold enhancement of the Tellegen effect due to the resonance mechanism (see Supplementary Section~2).